irmgardsisely/SkyFire_548/README.md

 It is completely open source; community involvement is highly encouraged.

-If you wish to contribute ideas or code please visit our site linked below or make pull requests to our
+If you wish to contribute ideas or code please visit our site linked make pull requests to our
 [Github repository](https://github.com/ProjectSkyfire/SkyFire.548).
 2023/08131111